neurogears/CSIC-UMH-Workshop-2017/_worksheets/synching.md

 ### **Exercise 3 (Optional):** Synchronizing video with ephys using GPIO

 Industrial grade cameras often include a GPIO connector which exposes input and output digital pins that operate similar to the pins in an Arduino or other microcontrollers.
-It is possible to configure these pins to report when the shutter of the camera is open or closed, i.e. when a frame is being exposed, the shutter is open and the pin goes `HIGH`, and conversely, when exposure stops, the shutter closes and the pin goes `LOW`.
+It is possible to configure these pins to report when the shutter of the camera is open or closed (i.e., when a frame is being exposed, the shutter is open and the pin goes `HIGH`, and conversely, when exposure stops, the shutter closes and the pin goes `LOW`).

 By connecting this strobe signal to the ephys system and counting the number of pulses, it is possible to reconstruct with sub-millisecond precision how many exposures were acquired by the camera, and when each of them started.
 One problem to consider during high-speed recordings, however, is that frames may occasionally be dropped if the system cannot handle each acquired frame fast enough.
 One way to work around this issue is to record the hardware frame counter which can be enabled in the drivers of all industrial grade cameras.

 * Connect one of the output GPIO camera pins to the OpenEphys analog input 1.
 * Configure the camera output as *strobe*.
-* Insert a `FlyCapture` source or other industrial grade camera capture operator.
+* Insert a `FlyCapture` source or other industrial grade camera capture source.
 * Record the embedded hardware frame counter into a text file using `CsvWriter`.
 * Record the OpenEphys analog input and verify that you can recover individual camera pulses.
 * Point out some of the remaining difficulties of this approach and how you would adress them.